python-rapidjson/python-rapidjson/docs/loads.rst

    :param bool allow_nan: *compatibility* flag equivalent to ``number_mode=NM_NAN``
    :returns: An equivalent Python object.

-   Decode the given Python string `s` containing a JSON formatted value into Python object.

    `object_hook` may be used to inject a custom deserializer that can replace any :class:`dict` instance found in the JSON structure with a *derived*